Brussels Airlines

 How We Handle Brussels Airlines Differently

 We submit directly to Brussels Airlines' claims department in Brussels, citing the specific ECJ precedent that applies.
 Brussels Airlines' cooperative approach means most valid claims are paid within 4–6 weeks.
 For rejected claims, we escalate to the Belgian Civil Aviation Authority — their ADR decisions are binding.
-Brussels Airlines' compliance rate at ADR stage exceeds 80%.
+Brussels Airlines' ADR process is available for escalation.

 02Common Brussels Airlines Disruptions